April 17, 1977: The Apple II debuts at the West Coast Computer Faire, positioning Apple at the forefront of the looming personal computer revolution.

 The company’s first mass-market computer, the Apple II boasts an attractively machined case designed by Jerry Manock (who will later design the first Macintosh).
 It also packs a keyboard, BASIC compatibility and, most importantly, color graphics.

 However, the 1977 West Coast Computer Faire served as a massive “coming out” party for Apple.
-In the days before the internet, this event featured all the big players in the burgeoning PC industry.
-It drew thousands of interested customers — many of whom became early tech devotees.
+This event featured all the big players in the burgeoning PC industry.
+In the days before the internet, it drew thousands of interested customers — many of whom became early tech devotees.

 Apple showed off its new corporate logo at the computer fair for one of the first times.
 The multicolored design by Rob Janoff featured the outline of an apple with a bite taken out of it.
 The instantly iconic symbol replaced an earlier Apple logo by former Apple co-founder Ron Wayne).